 Now You’re Ready For Family Travel To The Philippines!

 As I mentioned earlier, I absolutely adore the Philippines.
 It’s a country that we will be revisiting.
-Not just to visit family but to explore even more of the incredible things to do in the Philippines with kids.
+Not just to visit family but to explore even more of the incredible things to do with kids in the Philippines.

 If you’re new to family travel, head over to our tips for international family travel post or our family travel gear guide to ensure that you have everything you need to explore the Philippines comfortably.